Busemann and MCP

 Now suppose that $X$ is not necessarily non-branching.
 In this case, we can still consider the following function $f':X\times X\times X\to\R$:

 where $\bar y$ runs over all antipodal points for $y$ with respect to $x$.

 The set of antipodal points varies upper semi-continuously.
 That is, if $x_i,y_i$ converge to $x,y$ and an antipodal point $\bar y_i$ for $y_i$ with respect to $x_i$ converges to $\bar y$, then $\bar y$ is an antipodal point for $y$ with respect to $x$.
 Therefore the function $f'$ is upper semi-continuous and attains a maximum value on a compact set.
-This is enough to repeat the rest of the proof of \cite[Lemma 6]{An14}, which shows that $T_pX$ is Busemann.
+This is enough to repeat the rest of the proof of \cite[Lemma 6]{An14}, which proves that $T_pX$ is Busemann by showing that the modulus of convexity is uniformly bounded below for the rescaled family $(\lambda X,p)$ with $\lambda\to\infty$.
 The details are left to the reader. \end{proof}

 Using the above proposition, we prove the following new theorem.

 \begin{thm} Let $X$ be a locally compact, locally geodesically complete, locally Busemann space (not necessarily complete).
 Then the set of regular points (i.e., a point with a unique strictly convex Banach tangent cone) is dense in $X$. \end{thm}